EPAM-JS-Competency-center/devops-fundamentals-course/lab_3/README.md

  >- create necessary bash scripts and IaaC configurations for use in your CI/CD pipeline
  >- you can skip any of pipeline's stages of you feel stuck or overwhelmed
  >- use environmental variables to store credentials and/or configuration parameters
+ >- if you can't build CI/CD pipeline using services or cloud providers, try to emulate it locally.
+    After all, CI/CD is all about automation of our routine work.
+And CI/CD services just execute your automated jobs.
+    You have everything to emulate CI/CD workflows on your local machine.